 These organizers learned the importance of bringing doctors together with nurses and other healthcare workers to fight for the common goal of insuring the highest professional standards in patient care.

-Doctors returning in the early 1980’s from visits to developing nations joined POC and brought their knowledge of the necessity to change the economic and political conditions in those countries in order to improve the provision of health care services and combat the spread of communicable diseases, high infant mortality rates and other preventable deaths.
-Physicians, working people and activists in those countries told the visiting doctors the best thing they could do to help was to go home and work to change the policies in the United States that helped to create those conditions.
-They also saw worsening health conditions in the U.S. due to those policies.
+Doctors returning in the early 1980’s from visits to developing nations, joined POC and brought their knowledge of the necessity for changes in the economic and political conditions in order to improve the provision of health care services and combat the spread of communicable diseases, high infant mortality rates and other preventable deaths.
+Physicians, working people and activists in these countries told the visiting doctors the best thing they could do to help was to go home and work to change conditions in the United States.

 POC offered these returning doctors a way to fight for the care people need now, while organizing to contest the policies and practices of profit-driven insurance companies and abusive government agencies.
 Throughout the 1980’s, millions of workers lost medical coverage as the U.S. shifted from a manufacturing to a service economy - leaving people with largely non-union, part-time or temporary employment and no job benefits.
 At the same time, federal, state and county public health systems were defunded and policies of privatization, health care “rationing,” PPOs, and DRGs proliferated to the direct disadvantage of the profession and our patients.
 Public health took a beating and communicable diseases such as tuberculosis were on the rise.